-Saint-Gaudens National Historic Site hosts the oldest artist residency program in the National Park Service.
-Begun in 1969 by the park's cooperating association, the Saint-Gaudens Memorial, the position plays an important role in the park's interpretive programs.
+Saint-Gaudens National Historical Park hosts the oldest continual artist residency program in the National Park Service.
+Begun in 1969 by the Saint-Gaudens Memorial, the presence of a figurative sculptor continues to inform and inspire visitors to this day.

 The artist works in the historic Ravine Studio, located at the forest edge overlooking Blow-Me-Up Ravine.
 Visitors watch the artist work and learn about the process of sculpture.
 The Sculptor-In-Residence also conducts a series of sculpture workshops.
 Classes can include portraiture, depicting the natural world, or more advanced classes in mold-making.
 The program runs annually from June to October.
 For more information about applying to be a Sculptor-in-Residence, please visit this page: Sculptor-in-Residence Program.

 The park’s nonprofit partner, the Saint-Gaudens Memorial, continues to support the Sculptor-in-Residency program.

 Zoe Dufour rejoins the team at Saint-Gaudens National Historical Park after completing a virtual residency from her Northern California home studio in 2020.
 She is a recognized figurative sculptor with experience teaching.
 Dufour grew up in Northern California, where she studied under artists Rita Alvarez and Gerald Heffernon.
 She has studied art at the Ashland Academy of Art, Grand Central Atelier, and Hudson River Fellowship and worked for the prestigious Studio EIS in Brooklyn.
 Her work has been recognized by the National Sculpture Society, Salmagundi Club, Brookgreen Garden, and American Arts Awards.
 She describes her artistic motivations below:

 As an artist, I explore the beauty and design of nature through the study of the human form.